hyperdoit/TQFRanalysis/README.md

 Represents EITHER a TQFRpage file, or a template TQFR page that you can match actual instances or other templates to, for use in sorting.

-Notes year, term, division, className, termChar (A/B/C, I.e. which set of a class it is, not necessarily which term it is given in--could use a better name, now that I think about it), classNameForFileName (standardized), url, pracOrAnal, classNum, professors, departments.
+Notes year, term, division, className, termChar (A/B/C, I.e. which set of a class it is, not necessarily which term it is given in), classNameForFileName (standardized), url, pracOrAnal, classNum, professors, departments.

 Contains a TQFRdata instance, though it doesn't necessarily do anything with it; the scraper doesn't, anyway.
 Its most important methods are probably initFromFilenameAndPath(self, filename, path), setMatchAny(self), copy(self), and especially matches(self, other).